mathjax/MathJax-docs/misc/faq.rst

    information).
--  **Cross-domain access on shared installations:** When you are using a shared installation, where MathJax is installed on a different server than the webpages using it, Firefox’s and IE9’s same-origin security policy for cross-domain scripting may prevent MathJax from loading web fonts.
+-  **Cross-domain access on shared installations:** When you are using a shared installation, where MathJax is installed on a different server than the webpages using it, Firefox’s and IE’s same-origin security policy for cross-domain scripting may prevent MathJax from loading web fonts.
 This specific problem, and a possible resolution, are described in more detail in these :ref:`installation instructions <cross-domain-linking>`.
--  **Local pages on IE9:** IE9’s same-origin security policy, which also affects shared installations (see above), has implications for the viewing of local files (with a ``file://[filename]`` URL).
+-  **Local pages in IE:** IE’s same-origin security policy, which also affects shared installations (see above), has implications for the viewing of local files (with a ``file://[filename]`` URL).
 See these :ref:`installation